adarsha89/SeleniumTests/README.md

 # Codepair_Selenium_Tests
-Description: Selenium-Maven project to Test Codepair in HackerRankForWork website
+Description: Selenium-Maven project to test a public website

-Purpose: Functional testing of Codepair.
+Purpose: Functional testing of a public website.
 The project is aimed at covering all major functionalities that can be automated using Selenium WebDriver

 Components: